christopherchiles1/final-project/README.md

-# Integral Tracker
+# Life Tracker

-[Integral Tracker][heroku]
+[Life Tracker][heroku]

 [heroku]: http://www.herokuapp.com

 ## Minimum Viable Product

-Integral Tracker is a life-management web application inspired by Pivotal Tracker and built using Ruby on Rails and React.js.
+Life Tracker is a life-management web application inspired by Pivotal Tracker and built using Ruby on Rails and React.js.

-Integral Tracker allows users to:
+Life Tracker allows users to:

 - [ ] Create an account
 - [ ] Log in and out